edgraham/bvcn-binder-kegg-koala/README.md

-# Binder for BVCN Comparative Genomics lesson
+# Binder for BVCN Functional Annotation lesson 6

 Initially forked from [here](https://github.com/binder-examples/conda).
 Thank you to the awesome [binder](https://mybinder.org/) team!